-To open the developer console in Firefox, click on the menu in the upper right-hand corner of the browser and select More Tools > Browser Console.
+To open the Console in Firefox, click on the menu in the upper right-hand corner of the browser and select More Tools > Browser Console.

 You can also use the keyboard shortcut Shift + CMD + J or Shift + Ctrl + J.